• Skip to main content

 So I used Fels-Naptha * instead.

-Which if you have never heard of this or used it, go get yourself some now!
-It's 0.97 cents and is a must-have laundry ingredient for tackling stains! if you're a Fels-Naptha fan then you know!
+If you have never heard of this or used it, go get yourself some now!
+It's 0.97 cents and is a must-have laundry ingredient for tackling stains!
+If you're a Fels-Naptha fan, then you know!

 I just took my lemon zester and shaved ¼ cup into the tub with the Arm & Hammer, Powdered Tide, and Calgon and it worked like a dream!